A Visitors Guide to Dining in Philadelphia

 Reading Terminal Market

-A visit to Philadelphia's Reading Terminal Market is a must for tourists and locals alike.
+A visit to Philadelphia's Reading Terminal Market is a must for both tourists and locals.
 With 80+ food stands offering a wide variety of foods, this market has something for everyone.
-Choose from fresh smoothies to flavor-packed salmon curry to grab-and-go burgers.
+Choose from fresh smoothies to flavor-packed salmon curry, as well as grab-and-go burgers.
 You can find the perfect snack for any occasion at Reading Terminal Market.
-The market also has plenty of places to drink and relax.
+The market also offers numerous places to drink and relax.

 Red Owl Tavern

 If you're planning a trip to Philadelphia, don't miss the Red Owl Tavern.
 This colonial-style pub is just a block away from Independence Hall and the Liberty Bell.
 Red Owl serves a traditional tavern-style menu, including vegan, gluten-free, and vegetarian options.
-It can accommodate as many as 115 people.
-The new exec chef is tweaking the menu at Red Owl, testing new dishes, and trying to perfect the experience.
+It can accommodate up to 115 people.
+The new executive chef is tweaking the menu at Red Owl, testing new dishes, and striving to perfect the overall experience.

 Hard Rock Cafe